DeviousDevices/DDa/== readme/Devious Readme.txt

 for his outstanding and ongoing work on the Integration mod

 Koffii
-for providing some high quality meshes & textures
+for contributing additional high quality meshes & textures

 Zaz Chris & Xaz
 for providing complementary animations to some devices